 Because of its alluring properties and relative scarcity, gold is more precious than silver.
 The same used to be true for ivory when compared to bone.
 Although it is easy to distinguish gold from silver, it is not necessarily the same with ivory and bone, yet the implications include legal ones.

-Should you come across an irresistably beautiful crafted white object in an antique store, can you trust the dealer’s word regarding its composition?
+Should you come across an irresistibly beautiful crafted white object in an antique store, can you trust the dealer’s word regarding its composition?
 Museum curators and the US Fish and Wildlife Service also have vested interests in bone vs. ivory.
 How can you tell them apart?

 Even from afar, consider the object’s size and shape.
 If it is curved, 3 feet long and tusk-shaped, it is ivory.
 Duh!
 If it is short, stout and conical, and scrimshawed by a 19th Century sailor, it is a whale’s tooth.
 If it is at least 3 inches square and flat, it is bone—panbone, which is a whale’s jawbone.
 Sometimes the panbone is 25 feet long; and at the end where it contacts the skull, the bone is thin and flat and can yield a piece as large as 7″ x 12″.
 No tusk can match these dimensions.

 Then, disregarding size and shape, consider its context.
 If the object came from an 18th Century royal treasury and is encrusted with emeralds, it is likely ivory.
 If it is flat and fully painted with a scene or portrait, it is likely bone, since probably nobody would paint over precious ivory.
-That would be like wrapping a nice gold tray in aluminium foil.
+That would be like wrapping a nice gold tray in aluminum foil.
 If the treasure was unearthed from a Native American mound in Illinois, far from elephant and marine mammal habitats, most likely it is bone, although it could conceivably be a prehistoric mammoth tusk.

 Then there is the hot pin test.
 A pin point heated red hot and touched to an inconspicuous area on an ivory object will not affect it.
 On bone, the hot pin is said to produce an aroma of “burning hair.”
 This may be helpful if you know what burning hair smells like.